sampsyo/ppl-intro/ppl.md

 ## Our Example Model in webppl

 This is enough to code up the math for our paper-recommender model.
-We can write functions to encode the relevance piece and the conference attendance piece, and we can test it out by randomly generating "researcher profiles."
+We can write functions to encode the relevance piece and the class registration piece, and we can test it out by randomly generating "researcher profiles."

-    // Conference attendance.
+    // Class registration.
     var attendance = function(i_pl, i_stats, busy) {
       var attendance = function (interest, busy) {
         if (interest) {